Current Interns

 “Prophetic Politics: Islamic Readings of Plato’s Republic“

-“My internship with the Rumi Forum was an excellent opportunity to hone my research skills, deepen my field knowledge, and gain experience in formal academic writing.
+“My internship with the Rumi Forum was an excellent opportunity to hone my research skills, deepen my knowledge of my field, and gain experience in formal academic writing.
 The staff at the Forum were incredibly accommodating with my schedule and proved an invaluable resource in constructing my research paper.
-I cannot recommend the Rumi Forum highly enough for students interested in research or work in interfaith dialogue.”
+For students who are interested in research or work in interfaith dialogue, I cannot recommend the Rumi Forum highly enough.”

 Summer 2023